 T-shirts off-the-rack are usually made with one body type in mind- the average slim build- and might not always be your best option, especially if you are bigger in build.

-Starting off with the collar/neckline, a good fit will sit flush at the base of your neck (if a crew or rounded neckline, as most classic T-shirts are).
+Starting off with the collar/neckline.
+Whether you have a v-neck or round neck a good fit will sit flush at the base of your neck (if a crew or rounded neckline, as most classic T-shirts are).
 A good fitting neckline will have enough space for comfort but not too much that is gaping.
 Nor will it be too tight that it restricts movement or worse yet, your breathing!

 The shoulder seam, if fitting correctly, will sit on top of your shoulders.
 You can test this by looking in the mirror and seeing whether they are in fact on top of the shoulder or instead slopping down.
 If they are slopping, then your T-shirt will not have the desired fit to your body.